opardo/website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Columbia University
+- name: ""
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: After 3+ years of industry experience and a master's degree from Columbia University, I love exploring different facets of human behavior from a Data Science perspective.
+bio: Having a background in Applied Mathematics, I have spent the last seven years understanding human behavior through data.
+I worked as a Statistician in Mexico (my home country) and later got my master's degree in Data Science at Columbia University.
+More recently, I entered the tech world, interning at Airbnb, and I'm currently working as a Data Scientist for Facebook.

 interests:
 - Human behavior